-Most lenses work well at 720nm, Hot Spots, mostly neutral colour.
+Most lenses work well at 720nm, mostly neutral colour.

 False Colour Gold foliage and Blue Sky very weak

-Excellent for B&W, very dark skies and very light foliage.
+Excellent for B&W, very dark skies and very light foliage, in bright sunlit conditions.

-No False Colour at all, hardly any difference between channels.
+No False Colour at all.
+Only suitable for sunny conditions.
 Needs about 1-2 stops more exposure.
+Lens Hot Spots worse.